sc830/FlaskSite/README.md

 ### Project ###
-In this project, I was provided with a simple Flask app and tasked with modifying it to add components.
-This project was completed within approximately 30 minutes as part of a programming assessment.
+In this project, I was provided with a simple Flask app and tasked with modifying it to add routes, forms, and API integration to allow the user to submit a text prompt and receive an image generated from that prompt through OpenAI.

 ### Getting Started ###
 Clone this repository to your local machine.
 This app is meant to be used with IDE like VSCode.
+This app requires a valid OpenAI API key located in a .env file.

 The program assumes that you have python3 and pip3 installed on your machine.
 In the VSCode terminal window type the following: